owncloud/data_exporter/docs/manual.md

 - Merge users from different instances.

 ##Usage Example
-We want to export "user1" from a "old" to a "new" instance while preserving all shares with users on the old instance.
+We want to export "user1" from an "old" to a "new" instance while preserving all shares with users on the old instance.
 For this example both instance must be able to reach each other via federation.